-One way of doing this is through literacy tests carried out in the First to Third Years, or by referral by subject teachers of individual pupils to the Co-ordinator of Literacy Support.
+One way of doing this is through literacy tests carried out in the First to Third Years, or by referral by subject teachers of individual pupils to the Curriculum Support Team.

 All members of the teaching staff receive regular updates on those pupils who require support and ways to help them in the classroom.